Article

 While most people might recognize this flower as the iconic hibiscus, the red amaryllis also has a beautiful, rich color that is recognized as St. Cloud’s official flower.
 The City of St. Cloud chose the red amaryllis minerva as their city’s official flower because of how tolerant it is to Florida’s climate and because of the symbolism behind the flower.
 Amaryllis means sparkling in Greek, referring to its large star shape, which can further represent the stars on the American Flag.

-Joyland Beach Mural at 10th Street and Massachusetts Avenue
+Joyland Beach Mural

-,the Joyland Beach mural invites you to a special time in St. Cloud’s history.
+This mural has true Florida vibes.
+Located at the corner of Pennsylvania Avenue and 10th Street, the Joyland Beach mural invites you to a special time in St. Cloud’s history.
 Joyland Beach is a once cherished recreational destination that brought joy to residents and visitors alike.
 Situated along East Lake Tohopekaliga, along Lakeshore Boulevard in St. Cloud, the beach provided a picturesque spot for leisure and relaxation.
 It was a hub of activity during the mid-20th century, featuring sandy shores, swimming facilities, and picnic areas that attracted families seeking respite from the Florida sun.
 While the original Joyland Beach no longer operates, its legacy lives on in the memories of those who experienced its charm and splendor.
 As you explore Downtown St. Cloud, you can walk down to the Lakefront where Joyland Beach once stood and grab your favorite bites dockside at Crabby Bills.

 Hamilton Disston’s Sugar Mill